ethancobos/dotfiles/README.md

 ### Usage

 I never use vim, so this configuration is very minimal.
 It's probably best to not even bother with configuring it, Neovim will always be better.

+## Wallpaper

+Consistency is key.

+### Installation and Configuration

+1. My wallpaper is included in the `wallpaper` directory.
+Setting wallpaper is going to be machine-specific
+2. If the sizing is off, just

+### Usage

+Evangelion is my favorite show of all time.
+I use the same Catppuccin-Evangelion wallpaper for my home and work desktops.